thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     the ADS ML Service public URL select "ads-ml-service" from the project dropdown near the top of the screen as shown.
     Click on the link in the location column and the Swagger UI for the ADS ML Service will open.
      ![ADS ML Route](./images/ads-route.png)

     2\.
 Under `manage`, expand the `POST /models Add Model` section
     ![image-20210601220850676](./images/sko-ads-ml-service-add-model.png)

     3\.
 Click on `Try it out`

     4\.
-Use the contents of the [addModel.json](Solution%20Exports/Automation%20Decision%20Services/ML/addModel.json) file as the request body
+Use the contents of the [addModel.json](Solution%20Exports/Automation%20Decision%20Services/ML/addModel.json) file as the request body.
+It's easier if you right click on the link and open it in a new tab.

     5\.
 Click on `Execute` and scroll down to the actual server repsonse (scroll past the example)

     6\.
 Copy the ID of the created model from the response body.
-It is usually `1`.
+It is typically `1` as this ADS ML Service is currently empty.
     ![image-2021ID](images/sko-ads-ml-model-id.png){width="600"}

     7\.
 We've added the meta-data of the model, now we must add the model binary.
 Under `manage`, expand the `POST /models/{model_id} Add Binary` section